Skip to main content

 Geography and Nature

-During the Middle Ages, Fersati was an integral part of the Kingdom of Imereti.
-Its strategic location served as a bridge between the lowlands and the mountainous regions, contributing to the socio-economic development of the district over the centuries.
+During the Middle Ages, the village functioned as part of the Kingdom of Imereti.
+Its position served as a transit point between the lowlands and the interior regions of the district, influencing its historical development.

 Architecture and Landmarks